In light of recent government advice concerning the Covid-19 virus the Town Hall building will be closed to the public until further notice.

 This group was established in early 2012 to protect the community interest in the open land known as Hall Hill fields.
 The threat of development on the fields has made it imperative that there is an active group organising the defence of the fields from the immediate threat of development.
-If you are interested in joining this group please email the chairman.
+You can visit the Save Bollington Greenbelt Facebook Group to learn more.

 Bollington Well Dressing

 This group puts together the wonderful well dressing boards that we see placed around the town each summer.
 They also organise the well dressing ceremony performed at the Greg Fountain, Bollington Cross in July to open the well dressing week.
-If you would like to take part in the preparatory activities do please get in touch
+If you would like to take part in the preparatory activities do please through the Bollington Well Dressing Facebook Page

 Cheshire East Council Ranger Service

 The main aim of the Ranger Service is to develop, enhance and protect our countryside and urban sites within Cheshire East, while encouraging and promoting the proper use of the Council’s outdoor recreational facilities.
-Although no longer having a base in the town they are still responsible for our much loved Middlewood Way and Gritstone Trail along with many other local countryside sites.
-They organise a number of walks and events which can be found here.
+They organise a number of walks and events which can be found on the Rangers Events webpage

 Wirral and Cheshire Badger Group

 The Wirral and Cheshire Badger Group is a registered charity which is dedicated to the conservation and protection of the Badger working in Wirral and Cheshire to raise awareness and provide information and education about badgers and the threats to them and their habitat.
-We are a voluntary organisation which is funded by donations and by our members.
+Badger Group Website Badger Group Facebook Page

 Hobbies, Education and Interests